-Autumn's soil is perfect for planting
+Autumn's perfect for planting

 Shortening days, cooler weather and the prospect of the first frosts of the season on the horizon: one might be forgiven for thinking the gardening calendar is gearing up for hibernation.
 True, the gardeners’ duties become less frenetic, but this season punches above its weight when it comes to planting trees and shrubs.

 Critically, plants establish quicker into new ground during autumn and have a greater survivorship than those planted in any other season.
 The centuries old saying sums up the importance of planting at this time of year:

 ‘Plant a tree in spring and beg it to grow but plant a tree in autumn and command it to grow’